-We distribute our plant-based bottles of water only within “closed-loop” venues, whereby used containers are collected on-site and undergo proper end-of-life processing.
+We distribute our biodegradable water bottles only within “closed-loop” venues, whereby used containers are collected on-site and undergo proper end-of-life processing.
 Our goal is to get 90% of the PLA bottles back after use, 90% of the time.
 Collecting the bottles and send them to the right end of life option.

 PLA (Poly Lactic Acid) bottles are very easy to recycle.
 Our PLA bottles can be recycled both mechanically and chemically.

 Mechanical recycling is the processing of our PLA bottles in which the chemical bonds of the plastics are not broken down.
 The waste is ground mechanically and melted by an extruder.
 Subsequently, plastic granules are made again in the same process.
 This form of recycling is particularly suitable for waste streams of one type of relatively clean plastic.
 In principle, all thermoplastics can be recycled mechanically with little or no loss of quality.

 With chemical recycling, the chemical structure of our plant-based bottles is changed and broken down into the original building blocks (polylactic acid) that make up the PLA.
 With this polylactic acid new PLA can be made.
 This PLA is so pure that it can be used to make food-graded PLA.
 So the ideal closed loop.
 Our plant-based bottles are chemically recycled and the new PLA resin is processed into new PLA bottles.
 We have several partners in the world that can support the recycling of the PLA waste stream.